mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_client.md

     ├── lib      # Training framework library
     │   ├── libminddata-lite.a          # Static library file for image processing
     │   ├── libminddata-lite.so        # Dynamic library file for image processing
-    │   ├── libmindspore-lite-jni.so   # JNI dynamic library of the MindSpore Lite training framework
-    │   ├── libmindspore-lite-train.a  # Static library of the MindSpore Lite training framework
-    │   ├── libmindspore-lite-train.so # Dynamic library of the MindSpore Lite training framework
-    │   ├── libmindspore-lite-train-jni.so # Dynamic library of the MindSpore Lite training framework
-    │   ├── libmindspore-lite.a  # Static library on which the MindSpore Lite training framework depends │   ├── libmindspore-lite.so  # Dynamic library on which the MindSpore Lite training framework depends │   ├── mindspore-lite-java.jar    # MindSpore Lite training framework JAR package
-    │   └── mindspore-lite-java-flclient.jar  # Federated learning framework JAR package
+    │   ├── libmindspore-lite-jni.so   # JNI dynamic library on which the MindSpore Lite inference framework depends │   ├── libmindspore-lite-train.a  # Static library on which the MindSpore Lite training framework depends │   ├── libmindspore-lite-train.so # Dynamic library on which the MindSpore Lite training framework depends │   ├── libmindspore-lite-train-jni.so # JNI dynamic library on which the MindSpore Lite training framework depends │   ├── libmindspore-lite.a  # Static library on which the MindSpore Lite inference framework depends │   ├── libmindspore-lite.so  # Dynamic library on which the MindSpore Lite inference framework depends │   ├── mindspore-lite-java.jar    # MindSpore Lite training framework JAR package │   └── mindspore-lite-java-flclient.jar  # Federated learning framework JAR package
     └── third_party